Customer value – the goal of sustainable corporate management

 With the development towards a service society, the importance of these tasks is constantly increasing.

-Admission to the MSC programme:
+Admission to the MSC program:

 Please consult our website for the latest detailed admission criteria.